NLog/NLog.github.io/_posts/2023-05-30-nlog-5-2-trim-warnings.md

 Instead NLog users are encouraged to explicitly specify what NLog extensions to load.

-NLog extensions are normally loaded by just specifying the assembly-name, and then NLog will dynamically load the assembly, and use reflection to enumerate the types inside the assembly.
+NLog extensions are normally loaded by just specifying the assembly-name, and then NLog will dynamically load the assembly, and NLog will then use reflection to enumerate the types inside the assembly.

 When using NET trimming to strip away all unreferenced code, then dynamic assembly loading will not work well.
 Dynamically loaded assemblies might reference code that have been stripped from the application.
 To prevent